Lanes and arcades of Melbourne: Cathedral Arcade

 Cathedral Arcade is a heritage shopping arcade forming a short, narrow laneway, connecting Swanston Street to Flinders Lane.
 It is a T-shaped arcade, however one of the laneways terminates inside of the building.

 The arcade is notable as it retains all of its original features.
 The arcade is fully covered by stained glass and leadlights, which forms a highly detailed arch leading to a central dome.
 The floors are decorated with ceramic tiles, and the shopfronts feature richly detailed wood panels.

 The art deco arcade, which dates back to 1925 is part of the Nicholas Building designed by Harry Norris, is an early interwar palazzo skyscraper.
 The building itself, including the arcade is listed on the Victorian Heritage Register.

 Causeway Lane

 Causeway Lane (also known as The Causeway) is a short, quiet and narrow open laneway, running between Bourke Street Mall and Little Collins Street between Elizabeth Street and Swanston Street.

 Located in the heart of the shopping precinct, the Causeway is currently flanked by some small boutique shops, indoor and outdoor cafes and sushi bars.

 The lane is notable for the heritage listed former Union Bank a tall curved palazzo styled building constructed in the 1920s which has a mezzanine entrance at the corner of the lane.
 The building is now occupied by Laurent, an upmarket French patisserie.

 The lane is bitumen and lined by the plain sides of some heritage buildings.
 It is closed to all vehicular traffic.

-A vista is created at either end by the Myer Emporium on Bourke Street Mall and at the other by the postmodern facade of the Novotel on Collins.
+A vista is created at either end by the Emporium Melbourne on Bourke Street Mall and at the other by the postmodern facade of the Novotel on Collins.